Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     func barcodeResult(barcodes: [any PassioNutritionAISDK.BarcodeCandidate])
 }

-public struct Branded : Codable {

-    public let owner: String?

-    public let productCode: String?

-    public let ingredients: String?

-    /// Creates a new instance by decoding from the given decoder.
-    ///
-    /// This initializer throws an error if reading from the decoder fails, or
-    /// if the data read is corrupted or otherwise invalid.
-    ///
-    /// - Parameter decoder: The decoder to read data from. public init(from decoder: any Decoder) throws

-    /// Encodes this value into the given encoder.
-    ///
-    /// If the value fails to encode anything, `encoder` will encode an empty
-    /// keyed container in its place.
-    ///
-    /// This function throws an error if any values are invalid for the given
-    /// encoder's format.
-    ///
-    /// - Parameter encoder: The encoder to write data to. public func encode(to encoder: any Encoder) throws }

-public enum Bridge : String {

-    case none

-    case flutter

-    case reactNative

-    /// Creates a new instance with the specified raw value.
-    ///
-    /// If there is no value of the type that corresponds with the specified raw
-    /// value, this initializer returns `nil`.
-For example:
-    ///
-    ///     enum PaperSize: String {
-    ///         case A4, A5, Letter, Legal
-    ///     }
-    ///
-    ///     print(PaperSize(rawValue: "Legal"))
-    ///     // Prints "Optional("PaperSize.Legal")"
-    ///
-    ///     print(PaperSize(rawValue: "Tabloid"))
-    ///     // Prints "nil"
-    ///
-    /// - Parameter rawValue: The raw value to use for the new instance. public init?(rawValue: String)

-    /// The raw type that can be used to represent all values of the conforming
-    /// type.
-    ///
-    /// Every distinct value of the conforming type has a corresponding unique
-    /// value of the `RawValue` type, but there may be values of the `RawValue`
-    /// type that don't have a corresponding value of the conforming type. public typealias RawValue = String

-    /// The corresponding value of the raw type.
-    ///
-    /// A new instance initialized with `rawValue` will be equivalent to this
-    /// instance.
-For example:
-    ///
-    ///     enum PaperSize: String {
-    ///         case A4, A5, Letter, Legal
-    ///     }
-    ///
-    ///     let selectedSize = PaperSize.Letter
-    ///     print(selectedSize.rawValue)
-    ///     // Prints "Letter"
-    ///
-    ///     print(selectedSize == PaperSize(rawValue: selectedSize.rawValue)!)
-    ///     // Prints "true"
-    public var rawValue: String { get }
-}

-extension Bridge : Equatable {
-}

-extension Bridge : Hashable {
-}

-extension Bridge : RawRepresentable {
-}

-public struct Child : Codable {

-    public let labelname: String?

-    public let displayName: String?

-    /// Encodes this value into the given encoder.
-    ///
-    /// If the value fails to encode anything, `encoder` will encode an empty
-    /// keyed container in its place.
-    ///
-    /// This function throws an error if any values are invalid for the given
-    /// encoder's format.
-    ///
-    /// - Parameter encoder: The encoder to write data to. public func encode(to encoder: any Encoder) throws

-    /// Creates a new instance by decoding from the given decoder.
-    ///
-    /// This initializer throws an error if reading from the decoder fails, or
-    /// if the data read is corrupted or otherwise invalid.
-    ///
-    /// - Parameter decoder: The decoder to read data from. public init(from decoder: any Decoder) throws
-}

 /// The ClassificationCandidate protocol returns the classification candidate result delegate. public protocol ClassificationCandidate {

-    var name: String { get }

     /// PassioID recognized by the MLModel
     var passioID: PassioNutritionAISDK.PassioID { get }

     /// Confidence (0.0 to 1.0) of the associated PassioID recognized by the MLModel var confidence: Double { get }

-    var alternatives: [any PassioNutritionAISDK.DetectedCandidate] { get }
 }

 /// The visual food candidates public protocol DetectedCandidate {

-    var name: String { get }

     /// PassioID recognized by the MLModel
     var passioID: PassioNutritionAISDK.PassioID { get }